gcatanese/openapi-native-mock-server/README.md

 Lightweight mock server created from an OpenAPI specification.

 Why **native**?
 Because the request-response interactions are defined within the OpenAPI file, without the need for an additional application or storage (and therefore complexity).
+No external dependencies.

 The request-response interactions (aka the contracts) are defined by parsing the OpenAPI examples, see [mapping strategies](#how-it-works).
 A fallback response is generated to ensure every request receives always a response.